HarryZ10/blog.harryzhu.com/README.md

   - `App.js`: Main React application file.
   - `index.js`: Entry point for the React application.
   - `routes.js`: Defines the routing for the frontend application.
-- `.gitignore`: Specifies files to be ignored by Git.
-- `package-lock.json` & `package.json`: NPM configuration and dependency files.

 ## Installation